 - 1. Eliminate and prevent blight by facilitating redevelopment. - 2.
 Implement elements of the Comprehensive Plan. - 3.
 Support and advance actions identified in existing plans related to development of vacant and under-utilized parcels that are consistent with the vision of this Plan. - 4.
 Provide public infrastructure and make more efficient use of existing land. - 5.
 Promote sustainability development, fiscal, resource, etc. - 6.
-Advance product types that can leverage public investment in planned improvements including multiple modes of transportation (vehicular and non-vehicular). - 7.
-Improve pedestrian realm improvements in a manner consistent with the existing community character. - 8.
+Advance uses that can leverage public investment in planned improvements including multiple modes of transportation (vehicular and non-vehicular). - 7.
+Enhance the public realm including streetscape amenities, trail connections and other pedestrian-friendly improvements in a manner consistent with the existing community character. - 8.
 Encourage economic sustainability throughout the community and growth in appropriate locations. - 9.
 Provide a range of financing mechanisms for improvements. - 10.
 Provide additional opportunities for residential development to support commercial uses in the Area. - 11.
 Support existing industry by encouraging a stronger jobs-housing balance. - 12.
 Encourage growth and stability in local businesses. - 13.
 Facilitate public-private partnerships.